 The law requires these services to be based on peer-reviewed research "to the extent practicable."

 Services in the IEP may include:

-Special education services: specially designed instruction designed to meet your child's unique needs.
+Special education services are "specially designed instruction" designed to meet your child's unique needs.

-Related Services: services your child needs to benefit from special education (i.e., speech language therapy, occupation therapy, physical therapy, nursing services).
+Related Services are services your child needs to benefit from special education (i.e., speech language therapy, occupation therapy, physical therapy, nursing services).

-Supplementary aids and services: services and supports your child receives in general education classes and other settings so your child can be educated with children who are not disabled.
+Supplementary aids and services are services and supports your child receives in general education classes and other settings so your child can be educated with children who are not disabled.